Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 View of the Ferry from Sconser to Raasay, Scotland

-While there are heaps of things to see on the Isle of Skye, one of the best ways to experience the area is by boat.
+While there are heaps of things to see on the Isle of Skye, one of the fantastic ways to experience the area is by boat.

 Taking the ferry from Sconser to Raasay is a great way to get out on the water and one of the fun and cheap things to do on Isle of Skye.
 However, there are several exciting Skye boat cruises that tourist can join.